MEREAD

 Options:

--e, --export-dir <EXPORT_DIR> If supplied, will export the markdown file to HTML in the specified
+-e, --export-dir <EXPORT_DIR> If supplied, will export the markdown file to HTML in the specified directory

 -f, --force Whether to overwrite the export directory if it exists